MicroEJ/Example-Standalone-Java-C-Interface/NativeQueueWrapper/README.md

 ### Consumer

-* One shall start by creating an instance of the QueueService class, specifying the OS Queue ID and the data item size in bytes
+* When using Java, one shall start by creating an instance of the QueueService class, specifying the OS Queue ID and the data item size in bytes
 * Then one shall attempt to get an item from the queue using the QueueService read API, passing as a parameter the buffer to write data on.
 This parameter shall be marked as belonging to the Immortals pool.

 For sample API usage, refer to the following source files :